XaRex1337/music_transfer/README.md

 # music_transfer
-using api of platforms with music i will try to make a program to transfer music and automatically edit playlists and albums
+using api of platforms with music i will try to create a program that could make transfer much easier and help editing your collection links for complaints, suggestions and questions, always open for you :)
 vk: https://vk.com/xarex_ez
 telegram: @xarex